There can be many personal and tax benefits for families who choose to give the gift of home ownership.

 Potential tax implications

-“With potential changes in the gift and estate tax rules in 2026 [when exclusion limits are set to drop to pre-2018 levels], many parents may consider substantial gifts to their children before then, as they may not have the full $12.92 million available for future gifts,” says Greg Miller, senior wealth planner with Wells Fargo Wealth & Investment Management.
+“With potential changes in the gift and estate tax rules in 2026 [when exclusion limits are set to drop to pre-2018 levels, adjusted for inflation], many parents may consider substantial gifts to their children before then, as they may not have the full $13.61 million available for future gifts,” says Greg Miller, senior wealth planner with Wells Fargo Wealth & Investment Management.

 However, there are other tax consequences to consider.
 If parents gift a home with equity today, the children take the parents’ original tax cost basis (plus any capital improvements).
 While a lifetime gift transfers equity to the children sooner, it may expose them to larger capital gains taxes in the future.